cristibalan/braid/README.md

 ## Supported environments

-As of this writing (2022-01-20), we try to keep Braid working at least on Linux and Windows with recent versions of its dependencies (Git, Ruby, gems, etc.).
+As of this writing (2022-01-20), we try to keep Braid working at least on Linux, OSX and Windows with recent versions of its dependencies (Git, Ruby, gems, etc.).
 Your mileage on other operating systems or with other versions of dependencies may vary.
 We don't have a procedure in place to systematically test Braid in multiple environments; typically, Braid developers just run the test suite on